Tell Me What Happened: Unifying Text-guided Video Completion via Multimodal Masked Video Generation: Inferior Qualitative Results by VideoDiff

 \section{Inferior Qualitative Results by VideoDiff}

-From Table 3 in the paper, we show that diffusion methods cannot generate as high-quality video as the used visual-token transformers (\textit{e.g.}, higher FVDs by VideoDiff~\cite{ho2022video-diffusion} and MCVD~\cite{voleti2022mcvd}).
+We show that diffusion methods cannot generate as high-quality video as the used visual-token transformers (\textit{e.g.}, higher FVDs by VideoDiff~\cite{ho2022video-diffusion} and MCVD~\cite{voleti2022mcvd}).
 We further illustrate the qualitative examples by VideoDiff in Fig.~\ref{fig:diffusion}.
 As more challenging natural videos, we can see the blurring scenes on Kitchen.
 The motions are also unclear to tell what is actually doing.
 For Flintstones, it can produce characters but is difficult to present temporal dynamics, where the videos look almost static.
 Since it attempts to generate video frames from the 3D auto-encoder, VideoDiff cannot handle temporal coherence well.
 We still find obvious inconsistent results on MUGEN, even with the autoregressive video extension (\textit{e.g.}, the agent disappears with the platform being different lengths in the first case, or the ladder wrongly shows up in the third row.).
-In contrast, our MMVG learns to complete from partial frames sampled by the masking strategy and generates frames one by one to maintain the video temporal.